Next Program: May 26-June 15, 2015

 The field of anthropology is a core scientific discipline in the study and understanding of human evolution and diversity.
 A central concept used by anthropologists attempting to study the world around them with an unbiased viewpoint is the ability to conduct field research while maintaining "cultural relativity."
 Immersion in another culture is one of the most effective ways to internalize this difficult concept.

-The second theme -- primatology -- includes practical training in primate field research techniques and classes relating to primate and rainforest conservation.
-Primatology -- the examination of ape, monkey and prosimian behavior, ecology and evolution -- is a major sub-field of biological anthropology (the study of human biology and evolution).
+The focus of the program is on practical training in primate field research techniques and classes relating to primate and rainforest conservation.
+Primatology -- the examination of ape, monkey and lemur behavior, ecology and evolution -- is a major sub-field of biological anthropology (the study of human biology and evolution).
 The three primate species and intact primary lowland rainforest at La Selva provide an excellent opportunity for hands-on learning for the students.
 Students will make observations of wild monkeys, a tropical rainforest, and learn associated field techniques.

-This is the third time this program has been offered to HSU students.
-The instructor has taught numerous field programs in Costa Rica and has worked at the La Selva Biological Station.
+This is the fourth time this program has been offered to HSU students.
+The instructor has taught numerous field programs and conducted research in Costa Rica.

-This program is ongoing and is offered to students on an annual, or biannual basis.
+This program is ongoing and is usually offered to students every two years.

 A fully detailed schedule, including dates and readings for each course, will be provided in the field.

-Students fly to Costa Rica and travel as a group to La Selva.
-Program ends when students travel as a group from La Selva to Hotel Cacts in San Jose.
+Students fly to San Jose Costa Rica and travel as a group to La Selva and then to Tortuguero.
+Program ends when students travel as a group from Tortuguero to Hotel Cacts in San Jose.

 Class meets daily, Monday-Saturday, starting at sunrise and finishing at sunset, with a break mid-day.
 We will have lectures in the field as well as in a classroom dedicated for our use at La Selva.
 Students will be assigned to groups for field time (note that monkeys are most active at dawn and dusk).

-This 9-unit program consists of three, three-unit courses.
+This 6-unit program consists of three, three-unit courses.